The Arty Scientist 2016

 The project was funded by an award from the French Embassy in Dublin in collaboration with Science Week Ireland as well as a bursary from the Galway Science and Technology Festival.

-You can see more pictures of the project here .
-A booklet showcasing the project, the children drawings and the scientists involved will be published soon on this page.
+You can read about the project see more children drawing's abd pictures of the project here .
+A booklet showcasing the project, the children drawings and the scientists involved can be read below!